rdf-elixir/website/content/grax/schemas.md

 ```

 While you have to deal in Ecto with the relational data model with different types of associations and mappings in the relational data model (1-to-1, 1-to-n, n-to-m, with an implicit or explicit join-schema etc.), the graph data model just has edges with different kinds of cardinalities, which are in Grax mapped to either single values or a list of multiple values, just like data properties, only that it's now just single or multiple schema structs for the linked nodes.
-Just as for data properties single linked schema structs are assumed unless the module name of the schema on the `:type` keyword is put in square brackets.
+Just as for data properties single linked schema structs are assumed unless it is list type is set on the  `:type` keyword with the `list_of` function and the module name of the schema.

 ```elixir
 defmodule User do